Gravy (film)

-Gravy is a 2015 American comedy horror film directed by James Roday in his feature directorial debut and written by Roday and Todd Harthan.
+Gravy is a 2015 American comedy horror film directed by James Roday Rodriguez in his feature directorial debut and written by Roday and Todd Harthan.
 It stars Michael Weston, Jimmi Simpson, Sutton Foster, Lily Cole, Gabourey Sidibe, and Sarah Silverman.
 The film was released in the United States on October 2, 2015, by Scream Factory.

 Plot

 It's All Hallow's Eve.
 Anson enters a convenience store where he buys sorbet and flirts with the cashier, Bethany.
 Nearby the employees of a Mexican Cantina & Bar, waitress Cricket, bartender Kerry, cook Yannick, busboy Hector, manager Chuy, and security guard Winketta close up the Cantina and have a small party celebrating Kerry, who is leaving to become a paramedic.
 As the party wraps up the employees discover the doors have been welded shut and the phone lines are cut.
 Anson, his brother Stef, and Stef's girlfriend Mimi (the latter two having been at a table making out earlier) then appear and quickly take the employees hostage, tying them to chairs.
 Apparently uninterested in money, their true intentions soon become clear - they are sadists and cannibals, who plan to torture and eat the various employees.

 Stef soon chains up Yannick in the kitchen to cook the various employees as they are dispatched in different sick and sadistic games.
 After the trio eat Chuy, Kerry pretends to be romantically interested in Anson to gain his trust, and comes onto him while retrieving a list of items from the pantry for Yannick to cook with.

 However while eating Winketta's corpse Stef starts to experience anaphylactic shock, and realizes Yannick has snuck basil into his food, which he had forbid earlier as he is highly allergic.
 Examining the list of items he realizes that Yannick used the Army of Portugal cipher to tell Kerry to bring him basil.
 While Stef and Yannick start fighting each other, in the other room Hector has managed to free himself and Cricket.
 Anson and Hector square off upstairs while Cricket and Kerry fight Mimi.
 Back in the kitchen, after a long battle with both parties sustaining horrible wounds, Stef manages to kill Yannick.
 Mimi kills Cricket, but Kerry manages to kill her, and just as it appears Hector will kill Anson, Anson kills Hector instead.